openedx/event-routing-backends/docs/getting_started.rst

 .

-      ii.
+      #.
 A sample configuration for routing xAPI events if the enterprise is `org_XYZ` AND event name is `edx.course.grade.passed.first_time` OR `edx.course.enrollment.activated`, using `Basic` authentication:

   .. code-block:: JSON